 Unconditional promises to give cash and other assets are reported at fair value at the date the promise is received.
 Conditional promises to give and indications of intentions to give are reported at fair value at the date the gift is received.
 The gifts are reported as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restrictions and reported in the statement of activities and changes in net assets as net assets released from restrictions.
-Contributions with donor restrictions whose restrictions are met in the year in which the gift is recognized are reported as contributions without donor restrictions.
-There are also certain donor-restricted contributions the principal amount of which may not be expended.
+Contributions with donor restrictions whose restrictions.
+There are also certain donor-restricted contributions whose principal amount may not be expended.